MicrosoftDocs/memdocs/sccm/osd/understand/task-sequence-steps.md

 The task sequence continues running the next step.

 > [!Note]
 > Windows group policy normally doesn't process until after the task sequence is complete.
 This behavior is consistent across different versions of Windows.
-Other custom actions during the task sequence can trigger group policy evaluation.
-You can explicitly start group policy processing with a **Run Command Line** step that runs the **gpupdate** command line.<!-- 2841304 -->
+Other custom actions during the task sequence can trigger group policy evaluation.<!-- 2841304 -->

 ### Properties